ClusterHQ/powerstrip-flocker/vagrant/README.md

 # powerstrip-flocker demo on Vagrant

-This demo wil guide you through the steps needed to run the multi-node powerstrip-flocker demo using Vagrant.
+This demo will guide you through the steps needed to run the multi-node powerstrip-flocker demo using Vagrant.

 ## Requirements